Skip to main content

 • Trust document showing successor trustee or beneficiary (if applicable)

+First Merchants mortgages are subserviced by Dovenmuehle Mortgage, Inc. (DMI), so the death notice and Successor in Interest request go to DMI at 1-855-745-4338 even though First Merchants still owns the loan.
 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
-1701j-3), First Merchants cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
+1701j-3), the lender cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
+Confirmed Successors in Interest are treated as borrowers under the CFPB mortgage servicing rules and are entitled to loan information and loss mitigation without first assuming the loan.

 How long the process takes at First Merchants: POD accounts: typically 5-10 business days after documentation is complete.
-Estate accounts: varies based on probate requirements.
+Estate accounts: varies with how quickly the court issues Letters.
+Trust and investment accounts held through Private Wealth Advisors follow the fiduciary administration team's own timeline.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 First Merchants requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued ID for beneficiary, executor, or successor trustee, and Letters Testamentary or Letters of Administration (if no POD or survivorship), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.